midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Additionally, it is in practice important to track progress of synchronization with chain, pool of pending transactions and transaction history.

-There can be 6 foundational operations defined, which should be atomic to whole wallet state:
+There are 7 foundational operations defined, which should be atomic to whole wallet state:
-- `apply_transaction(transaction, status)` - which updates the state with a transaction observed on chain, this operation allows to learn about incoming transactions
+- `apply_transaction(transaction, status, expected_root)` - which updates the state with a transaction observed on chain, this operation allows to learn about incoming transactions
 - `finalize_transaction(transaction)` - which marks transaction as final according to consensus rules
 - `rollback_last_transaction` - which reverts effects of applying last transaction
 - `discard_transaction(transaction)` - which considers a pending transaction irreversibly failed